-An extensive meta-analysis of 40 studies found only minor losses of the water-soluble vitamins B1, B6, B9, B12 and C. Considering the already low levels of these nutrients in milk, these losses were insignificant (11).
+An extensive meta-analysis of 40 studies found only minor losses of the water-soluble vitamins B1, B6, B9, B12, and C. Considering the already low levels of these nutrients in milk, these losses were insignificant (

-What’s more, they’re easily made up elsewhere in your diet, as these vitamins are widespread and found in many fruits, vegetables, whole grains and — in the case of vitamin B12 — animal proteins.
+What’s more, it can be easy to make up for any losses elsewhere in your diet, as these vitamins are widespread and found in many fruits, vegetables, whole grains, and — in the case of vitamin B12 — animal proteins.

-Levels of the fat-soluble vitamins A, D, E and K also minimally decrease during pasteurization (8).
+Levels of the fat-soluble vitamins A, D, E, and K also minimally decrease during pasteurization (10).

-In one study, 12 samples of cow’s milk were collected from a single dairy factory and divided into raw, pasteurized and UHT-treated.
-Comparison between the three groups showed no significant differences in major nutrients or fatty acids (14).
+In one study, 12 samples of cow’s milk were collected from a single dairy factory and divided into raw, pasteurized, and UHT-treated.
+Comparisons of the three groups showed no significant differences in major nutrients or fatty acids (15).

-One study in 25 healthy people drinking either raw, pasteurized or UHT milk for a week found that the proteins from pasteurized milk had the same biological activity in the body as raw milk proteins (5).
+A 2008 study in 25 healthy people drinking either raw, pasteurized, or UHT milk for a week found that the proteins from pasteurized milk had the same biological activity in the body as raw milk proteins (

-Interestingly, milk exposed to ultra-high temperatures (284°F or 140°C for 5 seconds) increased protein nitrogen uptake by around 8%, meaning that the protein was better used by the body (5).
+Interestingly, milk exposed to ultra-high temperatures (275°F or 135°C for a few seconds) increased protein nitrogen uptake by around 8%, meaning that the protein was better used by the body (